egch/azure-az104-flashcards/Kubernetes.md

 ## Azure Containier Instances
 - enable admin user on container registry
 - can connect to either azure registry or docker hub

+### Azure CNI - Container Networking Interface
+Azure CNI (Container Networking Interface) is a networking plugin for Kubernetes clusters running on Microsoft Azure that enables container networking.
+CNI provides a standardized way for network providers to integrate with container runtimes, allowing containers to communicate with each other and with the outside world. :bangbang:
 ### Azure Containier Groups

 ### Attach files to POD